vizdata-f21/project-1-mr_palmer_s_penguins/README.md

 The data wrangling step above involves adding the month and day to the dates of our summer and winter olympic data to help us plot it as time series data, should we need to do this.
-We then clean the noc\_regions data.
+We then clean the `noc_regions` data.

 We have now filtered the data to be used in our first visualization for only Summer Olympic success, as different countries may be successful in different seasons.
-For this visualization, we are interested in the summer Olympics.

-### Plot 1
+Given the limitations of the scope of analysis for this project, we will only look at the summer Olympics for this visualization as we feel it is more meaningful than combining both the summer and winter medal counts.

 ``` r
 ggplot(olympics_filter, aes(x = reorder(region, total_winners), y = total_winners)) +